 communicate geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length.

 In order to achieve high standards within geography the curriculum is progressive from EYFS to Year 6 in geographical skills, including mapping skills through fieldwork, and human and physical geography as well as locational and place knowledge.
 It will also give children the chance to develop and apply their reading and writing skills.
 The long-term plan maps out the experiences the children will receive in each key stage.
 It is written by the subject leader in consultation with other members of the teaching staff.
 The subject leader provides medium-term plans for each unit of work ensuring that key skills, key words, required knowledge and objectives are covered.
 This supports teachers with the development of lesson planning.
-The structure and sequence of lessons helps to ensure coverage of the skills required to meet the aims of the National Curriculum and the content allows for a broader, deeper understanding of the four areas of geography identified in the curriculum.
+The structure and sequence of lessons helps to ensure coverage of the skills required to meet the aims of the National Curriculum and the content allows for a broader, deeper understanding of the four areas of geography identified in the curriculum plus allowing children the opportunity to work in different ways.

 Each year group will build upon the key knowledge and skills taught previously, ensuring that children learn and remember.
 In KS1, children begin to use and make simple maps and recognise physical and human features to do with their immediate environment as well as their local area.
-Further on, in Year 2, children will begin to compare where they live to places outside of Europe and ask and answer geographical questions.
+This leads to children beginning to compare where they live to places outside of Europe and ask and answer geographical questions in Year 1/2.
 In KS2, mapping skills are developed using digital maps, more complex keys and symbols and children begin to focus on fieldwork skills beyond the local area.
 Through revisiting and consolidating skills, comparing our local area and country with others, our lesson plans and resources help children build on prior knowledge alongside introducing new skills and challenges.

 At Brough Primary School we want every child to leave us in Year 6 having had a wide range of geography skills and knowledge of their local and global world too.